spiral/docs/docs/en/start/http-basics.md

 ::: tab Using RoutingConfigurator

-Spiral Framework offers a convenient and organized way for developers to define their application's routes using the `defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.
+Spiral offers a convenient and organized way for developers to define their application's routes using the `defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.

 Here is an example of how to define a route that will handle our controller: